daddydrac/pytorch-geometric-with-albumentations-and-model-serving/README.md

 - Anaconda: Accelerated Python, version 3.7.3
 - CuPy: GPU accelerated drop in for Numpy
 - OpenCV, latest version which compiles for GPU in the container
-- PyTorch with Torchvision for GPU, latest version
+- PyTorch with Torchvision and geometric (Graph CNNs) for GPU, latest version
-- Tensorflow 2 with Keras
-- Tensorboard for both Torch and TF2
+- Tensorboard for Torch
-- NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10 for GPUs
+- NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10.1 for GPUs
-- TFX/TensorFlow serving for monitoring, locking in gpu/cpu arch for reproducibility, and model serving via rest api
+- MLFlow, Seldon Core and Fast API for model serving for monitoring
-- Repo includes two working notebook examples on how to wire up Torch and TF2 to TensorBoard, located in ```/app``` folder
+- Repo includes two working notebook examples on how to wire up Torch to TensorBoard, located in ```/app``` folder

 ### Built in code hinting in Jupyter Notebook ###